davidbiol/davidbiol.github.io/README.md

 # davidbiol.github.io
-Personal blog created in GitHub Pages with HTML, CSS and JS
+Personal website created in GitHub Pages with HTML, CSS and JS

 Check it in https://davidbiol.github.io/